-Schaeffer is entering his 27th year with Razorback football.
+Schaeffer is entering his 28th year with Razorback football.
 He was the analyst for 10 seasons and is now a co-host for the pregame, halftime and postgame shows.
 Schaeffer worked in the Arkansas Sports Information Department for 24 years, 21 of those years serving as director.
-Rick is the communications director for the Springdale School District and the co-host of Drive Time Sports on 103.7 The Buzz.
+Schaeffer is the co-host of Drive Time Sports on 103.7 The Buzz.